lidofinance/lido-improvement-proposals/LIPS/lip-23.md

 	);
 }
 ```
-> NOTE 1: All the parameters in the interface are mandatory.
-Not all of them are used in the proposed sanity check implementation.
-It was intended to provide a possibility for the more extensive use of ZK-based data in future checks.
+> NOTE 1: All parameters in the interface are mandatory, though not all are used in the proposed sanity check implementation.
+The intention is to enable the more extensive use of ZK-based data in future checks.

 > NOTE 2: [Withdrawal Vault](https://docs.lido.fi/contracts/withdrawal-vault) balance is essential for the correct sanity check.
-Otherwise in case of oracles collusion, it is possible to "hide" funds on the Withdrawl Vault contract.
-Such situation could lead to a negative rebase, which will not be rejected by the sanity check.
+Without it, in case of oracle collusion, it is possible to "hide" funds in the Withdrawal Vault contract.
+Such a situation could lead to a negative rebase, which would not be detected by the sanity check.

 ### Matching